 109 Pages Posted: 3 Jun 2017 Last revised: 9 Sep 2021

-The canonical model of Allingham and Sandmo (1972) predicts that firms evade taxes by optimally trading off between the costs and the benefits of evasion.
-However, there is still no consensus about whether real-world firms react to audits in this way.
-We conducted a large scale field experiment in collaboration with Uruguay’s tax authority to shed light on these issues.
-We sent letters to 20,440 small- and medium-sized firms that collectively pay over 200 million dollars in taxes per year.
-Our letters provided exogenous yet nondeceptive signals about key inputs for their evasion decisions such as audit probabilities and penalty rates.
-We measure the effect of these signals on their subsequent perceptions about the auditing process, based on survey data, as well as on the actual taxes paid, according to administrative data.
-We find that firms increase their tax compliance in response to information about audits.
-However, we do not find these effects to be consistent with Allingham and Sandmo (1972).
-Our favorite interpretation of our findings is based on the model of risk-as-feelings, in which messages about audits generate fear and induce probability neglect.
+The canonical model of Allingham and Sandmo (1972) predicts that firms evade taxes by optimally trading off between the costs and benefits of evasion.
+However, there is no direct evidence that firms react to audits in this way.
+We conducted a large-scale field experiment in collaboration with Uruguay’s tax authority to address this question.
+We sent letters to 20,440 small- and medium-sized firms that collectively paid more than 200 million dollars in taxes per year.
+Our letters provided exogenous yet nondeceptive signals about key inputs for their evasion decisions, such as audit probabilities and penalty rates.
+We measured the effect of these signals on their subsequent perceptions about the auditing process, based on survey data, as well as on the actual taxes paid, based on administrative data.
+We find that providing information about audits had a significant effect on tax compliance but in a manner that was inconsistent with Allingham and Sandmo (1972).
+Our findings are consistent with an alternative model, risk-as-feelings, in which messages about audits generate fear and induce probability neglect.
 According to this model, audits may deter tax evasion in the same way that scarecrows frighten off birds.

 Keywords: tax, evasion, audits, penalties, frictions